 Courts routinely consider the following factors in determining the reasonableness of the force officers used:

-The use of tasers is more likely to be “reasonable” if there is a serious or violent crime at hand.
-But this is just one factor to consider.
-Even when the crime is minor, it might be okay to use a taser on a hostile and uncooperative suspect.
+But the nature of the suspected offense is just one factor to consider.
+Even when the crime is minor, it might be okay for an officer to use a taser on a hostile and uncooperative suspect.

-If you think you have been a victim of excessive force by the police, it's important to understand your rights.
-An experienced attorney can advise you of your options under state and federal law, and discuss with you whether the officer’s employer or supervisor could be liable for failing to train, supervise, investigate, or discipline the officer.
-Importantly, the lawyer can explain whether the officer has a “qualified immunity” defense (protection from the lawsuit).
+When it comes to pursuing a lawsuit, an experienced civil rights or personal injury attorney should be able to advise you of your options and the relevant rules under your state’s law and federal law.
+You can discuss with that kind of lawyer whether a police officer’s employer or supervisor could be liable for failing to train, supervise, investigate, or discipline the officer.
+Importantly, the lawyer can evaluate whether the officer has a qualified immunity defense (protection from the lawsuit).